- 01283 537123

 The tax system for companies

-The current and future rates of corporation tax are:
+The current rate of corporation tax is 19%.

 Corporation tax self assessment requires companies to work out their own tax bills as part of their return, and accounting for the 'self-assessed' liability to corporation tax.